Jump to content

 Potatoes and other root vegetables

-Malt Vinegar
+Malt vinegar

 Cheese

 Holding a prominent place in British cuisine, there is a range of regional cheeses from across the British Isles.
 Cheddar cheese is one of the most famous British cheeses, known for its sharp and creamy flavour.
-Other notable British cheeses include Stilton, Red Leicester, Wensleydale, and Cheshire.
+Other notable British cheeses include Stilton, Red Leicester, Wensleydale and Cheshire.
 Cheese is consumed on cheeseboards, in sandwiches, melted into dishes like macaroni and cheese, and featured in classic dishes such as cheese and onion pie and Ploughman’s lunch.

-Summer Berries
+Summer berries

 Rice

-Bramley Apples
+Bramley apples

 Bramley apples are a classic British cooking apple variety.
 They are known for their tartness, which makes them ideal for baking and cooking.
-Bramley apples are used in traditional British desserts like apple pie, apple crumble, and apple sauce.
+Bramley apples are used in traditional British desserts like apple pie, apple crumble and apple sauce.
 The Bramley apple’s unique flavour and texture make it a popular ingredient in British cooking.

 Modern vs Traditional British Cuisine

+Traditional British cuisine is made up of hearty and comforting dishes, making use of locally available ingredients.
 Modern British cuisine also uses quality, locally-sourced ingredients that emphasise seasonality but it differs from traditional British cuisine in that it embraces innovation and creativity.
-Modern British cuisine uses traditional foundations as a starting point and combines inspiration from global flavours, techniques, and ingredients.
+Chefs use traditional foundations as a starting point and combines inspiration from global flavours, techniques and ingredients.

 It’s not just other cultures settling in Britain that’s influenced the cuisine there though – British chefs are actively travelling in search of new flavours, techniques and combinations.
 There has also been a renewed focus on seasonal produce and even foraging of herbs, mushrooms and berries, to bring local flavours to prominence.